canonical/is-charms-contributing-guide/CONTRIBUTING.md

 3. it encourages the team to go out of their way to implement any new standards as individuals see value in doing so and
 4. compliance is enforced using CI where possible.

+## Publishing to a channel

+Charms published to tracks different from `latest` should guarantee seemlessly upgrades between revisions, that is, revisions should not introduce breaking changes.